 On the other hand, a high sustainable growth rate denotes efficient management of accounts receivables, minimising the need for external financing.

-A sustainable growth rate is an excellent tool that organisations can use to reflect on their approach in the context of their financial potential and objectives.
+A sustainable growth rate is an excellent tool that organizations can use to reflect on their approach in the context of their financial potential and objectives.

 Regardless of its various interpretations, however, one should note that a company can seldom maintain a high SGR over an extended period.
 That’s because the high-margin products that are crucial to a strong SGR often reach their saturation point after a period.